nidhiraviprasad/blackjack-project/README.md

   — a blackjack game made for a school project (with a partner)

   — created BlackjackHand class, BlackjackPlayer class, BlackjackDealer class, and BlackjackGame function

-      — all classes can be found within the file 'game.py'
+  — all classes mentioned above can be found within the file 'game.py'

 Other classes were created by Mark Kwong (teacher).